 The City met the State-mandated \$15/hr minimum during the 2022 fiscal year.
-In the 2023 fiscal year a 3% increase to all employees and the addition of new employees in Police and Development services occurred.
+In the 2024 fiscal year a 3% increase to all employees and the addition of new employees in Police and Development services occurred at the end of 2023 impacting the 2024 budget.
 This, along with the increased cost of supplies increased the original to final expense budget in General Government.